 Marilyn Adler is the recipient of the 2018 Lou Halstead Women of Leadership Award

-Marilyn S. Adler is a Managing Director & Head--Medley SBIC at Medley Management Inc. Ms. Adler launched Medley SBIC in 2012 and is on the Investment Committee.
+Marilyn S. Adler is a Senior Managing Director & Head--Medley SBIC at Medley Management Inc. Ms. Adler launched Medley SBIC in 2012 and is on the Investment Committee.
 Medley SBIC is the top performing fund on the Medley platform.

 Prior to joining Medley, Ms. Adler had senior management roles with SBIC investment funds including Sunrise Equity Partners LP and Hudson Venture Partners LP.
 Prior to that, Ms. Adler worked at Teachers Insurance and Annuity Association in the fixed income group and at Donaldson, Lufkin & Jenrette in the investment banking division.